-The first step you should take if you have been injured in an auto crash is to report it to your own insurance carrier.
-In Florida, it’s important because you have no-fault coverage, which is known as personal injury protection or PIP.
-Most of the time, it pays up to $10,000 in medical bills, and gets you in to see a doctor without having to pay out of pocket or charging it to your own medical insurance company regardless of whether you have private or group medical insurance.
+The first step you should take if you have been injured in an auto crash is to report it to your insurance carrier.
+It’s important in Florida because you have no-fault coverage known as personal injury protection or PIP.
+Most of the time, it pays up to $10,000 in medical bills.
+It gets you in to see a doctor without having to pay out of pocket or charging it to your own medical insurance company regardless of whether you have private or group medical insurance.
 The next thing you should do is contact a Tampa Auto accident lawyer.
 Call the lawyer and tell him or her that you’ve been injured, that you are hurting, and need legal advice.
 After this step, the auto accident lawyer will be able to advise you on how to proceed.
 An experienced Tampa Auto accident lawyer will help you avoid common pitfalls or mistakes that may occur after the accident.

 Do I Still Have A Case If I Was Personally At-Fault For The Auto Crash?

 In Florida, you still have a “case” even if you were personally “at-fault” or “partially at-fault” for the auto crash.
 Florida is a comparative fault state.
 It also doesn’t make a difference as to who got the ticket.
-If the police officer didn’t see the crash, they are only supposing who may be at-fault.
-In Florida, it’s up to the jury if you try the case, or it can be between the lawyer, the adjuster, or the opposing counsel if the case is being settled.
-For example, if the case is worth $100,000, and it’s determined that either by agreement or by a jury that the injured Plaintiff is 50% at-fault, they would then get half of the settlement or verdict amount.
-Of course, if you are totally at-fault, it doesn’t pay to go further on a case with a lawyer.
-But again, if you are unsure as to who might be at fault, you should call a lawyer and let the lawyer help you decide the best options for you.
+If the police officer didn’t see the crash, they only suppose who may be at-fault.
+It’s up to the jury in Florida if you try the case, or it can be between the lawyer, the adjuster, or the opposing counsel if the case is being settled.
+For example, if the case is worth $100,000, it’s determined that either by agreement or by a jury that the injured Plaintiff is 50% at-fault, they would then get half of the settlement or verdict amount.
+Of course, if you are entirely at fault, it doesn’t pay to go further on a case with a lawyer.
+If you are unsure who might be at fault, you should call a Tampa Auto accident lawyer and let them decide the best options for you.
 Florida has a complicated personal injury claims system, and it is almost impossible to navigate without a seasoned attorney.
 Since the Law Firm of Richard A. Bokor P.A. has a policy of no fees paid unless damages are recovered, there is no reason not to explore every option and possibility available to you.
 As a Tampa Auto accident lawyer, he will be able to examine your unique situation and shed light on the best path to move forward in your case.

 What Are The Time Limits For Bringing An Auto Crash Injury Lawsuit In Florida?

-If the wrongdoer (the tortfeasor or the person at-fault), is a company or person in Florida, you have four years to bring a lawsuit.
-If you have what is known as uninsured motorist coverage in Florida, you have five years to bring that particular lawsuit.
+If the wrongdoer (the tortfeasor or the person at-fault) is a company or person in Florida, you have four years to bring a lawsuit.
+If you have uninsured motorist coverage in Florida, you have five years to bring that particular lawsuit.
 That’s when you have your own insurance company in the seat of the person at-fault who either has insufficient insurance or no insurance at all, and that’s a five-year time limit for filing a case against your own insurance company for the UM coverage.
 UM coverage avoids the situation in which you may have to pay out of pocket to cover the full extent of damages caused by the accident.
 To purchase uninsured motorist coverage, you first need to buy bodily injury coverage to access the benefits.
 Additionally, you will be limited in the amount of UM coverage corresponding to the BI coverage that you possess.
 A Tampa Auto accident lawyer can help you navigate the claims process and the undertaking of filing a claim against your own insurance agency.

 What Defenses Do Insurance Companies Use to Avoid Paying Out On Personal Injury Claims?

-Also, if you had an arthritic condition that didn’t give you pain before or one that you may not have even known about until after the crash, then it is an activation of a previously non-active condition or a latent condition.
-They will try to say that the condition was going to happen anyway and that the crash didn’t cause it, but your lawyer will help you navigate through these defenses.
+Also, suppose you had an arthritic condition that didn’t give you pain before or one that you may not have even known about until after the crash.
+In that case, it is an activation of a previously non-active condition or a latent condition.
+They will try to say that the condition would happen regardless and that the crash didn’t cause it, but your Tampa Auto accident lawyer will help you navigate these defenses.